 Entry Level

 Rev up your career with ASE certifications!
 From entry-level expertise to professional mastery, ASE opens doors to higher pay, career growth, and industry recognition.
 Employers seek ASE-certified pros for their commitment to excellence.
 Stay ahead in the fast lane of the automotive world – invest in your skills, drive success!
+For additional information please visit ASE.com/Entry-Level.

 Certification Pathway